scrussell24/cope/README.md

 # COntinuous Population Evolution (COPE)

-COPE is an algorithm inspried by genetic algorithms.
-The main difference being that
+COPE is an evolutionary algorithm much like a genetic algorithm.

 ## Setup

-create a virtualenv using your preffered method
+create a virtualenv using your preferred method

 ```
 virtualenv -p python3 env